Barbell Shrug

 Frequently asked

-What muscles does the Barbell Shrugs work?
+What muscles does the Barbell Shrug work?

 You need the following equipment: Barbell.

-What difficulty level is the Barbell Shrugs?
+What difficulty level is the Barbell Shrug?

 Similar exercises